benjaminion/upgrading-ethereum-book/src/book.md

   - With `index_count = 100`, `pivot = 70`, `index = 45`, we get `flip = 25`.
   - With `index_count = 100`, `pivot = 70`, `index = 82`, we get `flip = 88`.

-Finally in the round, a decision is made as to whether to keep the index as-is, or to update it to `flip`.
+As the last step in the round, a decision is made whether to keep the index as-is, or to update it to `flip`.
 This decision is pseudo-randomly made based on the values of `seed`, the round number, and the higher of `index` and `flip`.

 Note that basing the swap-or-not decision on the higher of `index` and `flip` brings a symmetry to the algorithm.
 Whether we are considering the element at `index` or the element at `flip`, the decision as to whether to swap the elements or not will be the same.
 This is the key to seeing the that full algorithm delivers a shuffling (permutation) of the original set.